eformat/ingress-controller-domain-hack/README.md

 This poc could be made more concrete by implementing as:

+- a Pod that runs on the cluster
-- Mutating WebHook
+- a Mutating WebHook
-- Operator
+- an Operator

 This script does not handle edge cases, its a Poc !
 Some more complex use cases could include: